StickyCube/properclass/README.md

 ##### `properclass.decorator(decoratorOptions : object)`
 - param `decoratorOptions` options to the decorator, see [decoratorOptions](#decoratoroptions--object).

+##### `properclass.createBlockDecorator(blockName : string, options : ?composerOptions) : blockDecorator`
+- param `blockName` The className of this block
+- param `options` options to the className composer, see [composerOptions](#composeroptions--object).
+- returns `blockDecorator` a properclass.decorator function with `decoratorOptions.block` and `decoratorOptions.options` set with the given arguments.

 ##### `properclass.createComposer(blockName : string, options : ?composerOptions) : composer`
 - param `blockName` The className of this block.